 \subsection{Simulations and simulation data}

 The simulations employed in this work were performed with the EAGLE model for galaxy formation and evolution.
-For more information on the EAGLE model and its calibration against global relations of the observed galaxy population (galaxy stellar mass function, stellar mass--size relation and stellar mass-black hole mass relation), the reader shall refer to \citet{Schaye2015} and \citet{Crain2015}.
-For more details on the numerical algorithms describing the photo-ionization equilibrium cooling, star formation, stellar evolution, stellar feedback, black hole growth and feedback we refer the reader to \citet{Schaye2008}, \citet{Wiersma2009a,Wiersma2009b}, \citet{DallaVecchia2012}, \citet{Rosas-Guevara2015}, respectively.
+For more information on the EAGLE model and its calibration against global relations of the observed galaxy population (galaxy stellar mass function, stellar mass--size relation, and stellar mass-black hole mass relation), we refer to \citet{Schaye2015} and \citet{Crain2015}.
+For more details on the numerical algorithms describing the photo-ionisation equilibrium cooling, star formation, stellar evolution, stellar feedback, black hole growth, and feedback we refer to \citet{Schaye2008}, \citet{Wiersma2009a,Wiersma2009b}, \citet{DallaVecchia2012}, \citet{Rosas-Guevara2015}, respectively.
 A description of the benefits of the hydrodynamic scheme used in the EAGLE model can be found in \citet{Schaller2015b} \citep[see also][]{Durier2012}.
 For the analysis presented here, the raw particle data at $z=0$ and the public database\footnote{\url{http://icc.dur.ac.uk/Eagle/}} were used \citep{McAlpine2016, EAGLE17}.

 The EAGLE model implements the sub-grid prescription for star formation of \citet{Schaye2008}.
-Briefly, the model is based on the conversion of the Kennicutt-Schmidt empirical law \citep{Kennicutt1998}, correlating the surface rate of star formation to the surface density of gas, to a volumetric law, correlating the rate of star formation to gas pressure.
-The density threshold above which the gas is forming stars is assumed to vary with the metallicity of the gas \citep{Schaye2004}.
-Therefore, star formation in EAGLE takes place down to the threshold density set by the metallicity of the gas, threshold that is decreasing with time or increasing metallicity.
+Briefly, the model is based on the conversion of the Kennicutt-Schmidt empirical law \citep{Kennicutt1998} that correlates the surface rate of star formation to the surface density of gas, to a volumetric law that expresses the rate of star formation as a function of gas pressure.
+The density threshold above which the gas is able to form stars is assumed to vary with the metallicity of the gas \citep{Schaye2004}.
+Therefore, star formation in EAGLE occurs from the threshold density set by the metallicity of the gas and beyond.
+This threshold decreases with increasing metallicity.
 Details on the numerical implementation of the dependence on metallicity of the density threshold for star formation can be found in \citet{Schaye2015}.
-We remind the reader that the theoretical predictions of \citet{Schaye2004} have been used as starting hypothesis for the definition of galaxy size by \citet{Trujillo2020}.
+We emphasise that the theoretical predictions of \citet{Schaye2004} are used as a starting hypothesis for the definition of galaxy size by \citet{Trujillo2020}.